Will America Grow Up Before It Grows Old: How the Coming Social Security Crises Threatens You, Your Family, and Your Country by Peter G. Peterson

 · Couples who retired in 1995 will receive 200 to 300 thousand more in Medicare and Social Security than they paid in retirement taxes plus interest.

-Peterson proposes an affluence test and a quicker phasing in of the 67-retirement age.
-He also recommends are partial privatization of Social Security.
+Peterson proposes an affluence test and a quicker phasing in of the 67 retirement age.
+Peterson also recommends partial privatization of Social Security.

 Jonathan Chait offers some good arguments against privatized Social Security.
 First, few people are expert investors.
-Statistics trumpeting the number of people who own stocks fail to mention that most people own only token amounts.
+Statistics trumpeting the number of people who own stocks fail to mention that most stock owners own only small amounts.
 Second, It is difficult to predict how long you live and what your health will be.
 Dying one year after retirement and dying 20 years after retirement are both highly probable.
-Third, some individuals will lose big, and taxpayers will end up subsidizing risky investments.
+Third, some individuals will lose big, and taxpayers will end up subsidizing risky investments and crooked financial activities.
 Fourth, it would not help overall GDP.
 It would merely shift income to expert investors and the financial services industry.
-Fifth, young people would be double billed.
-They would still have to pay for current retirees and they would have to pay for their own retirements.

 Peterson's extrapolations are already dated.
-They are not in the right ballpark, but they are near the ballpark.
+They are not even in the right ballpark.

-Peterson's recommendations, as a whole, are not as good as those in True Security.
-Then again, if Peterson delivered sober True Security arguments, he would be almost completely ignored rather than mostly ignored.
-Peterson fails to offer adequate prescriptions to deal with exploding Medicare costs.
-Medicare is much more of a problem than Social Security.
+Peterson's retirement recommendations are not as good as those in True Security.
+More important, Peterson fails to offer adequate prescriptions to deal with exploding Medicare costs.
+Medicare costs are a much more of a problem than Social Security costs.

 213p (H) 1996